NickMC05/ENGG1340_Group70/README.md

 ## Features
 - Generation of random game sets or events\
 The curvatures (turns) that are generated in the track were randomized.\
-By introducing randomization to the generation of track curvatures, each round will offer a unique experience with an entirely different course layout, adding to the game's replay value and excitement.
+By introducing randomization to the generation of track curvatures, each game will offer a unique experience with an entirely different course layout, adding to the game's replay value and excitement.

 - Data structures for storing game status\
 -Classes\